...

 Treatment for Benzodiazepine Withdrawal

-To reduce the risk for withdrawal, your healthcare provider will gradually reduce your benzodiazepine dosage.
+To reduce the risk of withdrawal, your healthcare provider will gradually reduce your benzodiazepine dosage.
 They may also give medications to manage withdrawal symptoms.

 Medications